 - Metadata (e.g.,

-) - Region (e.g., AWS Eu West 1)
+environment is staging) - Region (e.g., AWS Eu West 1)

 - Organization (organization name)